 Big Data Definitions

 Big Data refers to the inability of traditional data architectures to efficiently handle the new datasets.
-Characteristics of Big Data that force new architectures are volume (i.e., the size of the dataset) and variety (i.e., data from multiple repositories, domains, or types), and the data in motion characteristics of velocity (i.e., rate of flow) and variability (i.e., the change in other characteristics).
-These characteristics —volume, variety, velocity, and variability—are known colloquially as the ‘Vs’ of Big Data and are further discussed in Section 3.
-Each of these characteristics influences the overall design of a Big Data system, resulting in different data system architectures or different data lifecycle process orderings to achieve needed efficiencies.
+Characteristics of Big Data that force new architectures are the volume (i.e., the size of the dataset) and variety (i.e., data from multiple repositories, domains, or types), and the data in motion characteristics of velocity (i.e., rate of flow) and variability (i.e., the change in other characteristics).
+These characteristics of the—volume, variety, velocity, and variability—are known colloquially as the ‘Vs’ of Big Data and are further discussed in Section 3.
+The value of each of these characteristics including their interactions with public welfare and economy influences the overall design of a Big Data system, resulting in different data system architectures or different data process orderings to achieve needed efficiencies and public welfare.

-Big Data consists of extensive datasetsprimarily in the characteristics of volume, variety, velocity, and/or variabilitythat require a scalable architecture for efficient storage, manipulation, and analysis.
+Big Data consists of extensive datasetsprimarily in the characteristics of volume, variety, velocity, and/or variabilitythat require a scalable architecture for efficient and useful storage, manipulation, and analysis.

 Note that this definition contains the interplay between the characteristics of the data and the need for a system architecture that can scale to achieve the needed performance and cost efficiency.
 There are two fundamentally different methods for system scaling, often described metaphorically as “vertical” or “horizontal” scaling.
 Vertical scaling implies increasing the system parameters of processing speed, storage, and memory for greater performance.
 This approach is limited by physical capabilities whose improvements have been described by Moore’s Law, requiring ever more sophisticated elements (e.g., hardware, software) that add time and expense to the implementation.
 The alternate method is to use horizontal scaling, to make use of a cluster of individual (usually commodity) resources integrated to act as a single system.
 It is this horizontal scaling that is at the heart of the Big Data revolution.